bexchauveto/energie-vin/README.md

 ## Proof of concept

-The proof of concept focus on the second big parts of the architecture.
-Mocked data will be inserted into the database.
+The proof of concept focus on the backend part with rest API allowing a front end to be plugged in and the ingester receiving data from mocked wine scrapper.
+It will show how data is integrated into the system and how user can access it.

 ### What is done